 Definitions of fasting and starvation

-Why exactly does a goddess like yourself decide to delve into intermittent fasting health benefits?
-Did you realize that there was a lot of fasting benefits?
+Why exactly does a goddess like yourself decide to delve into intermittent fasting health benefits for women?
+Did you realize that there were a lot of fasting benefits?
 You may think that it is starvation or may even believe that there is no benefit to potentially being “hangry.”
 Well, I get news for you; it brings a whole slew of benefits that you may have not even ever thought could exist for yourself!
 First, let us examine the definition of fasting versus starvation.
 According to a recent description of fasting by the Encyclopedia Brittanica, the definition of fasting is the abstinence of food or drink or both for health, ritualistic, religious, or ethical purposes 1.

 Fasting has been used since the 5th century with Hippocrates

 Fasting has been used therapeutically since at least the 5th century BCE when Greek physician Hippocrates recommended abstinence from food or drink for patients who exhibited specific symptoms of illness2.
 Some physicians believed that administering food during such states was unnecessary and possibly even detrimental since fasting is an important natural part of the recovery process3.